 Home » Girls STEM Pathway, presented by Boeing

-The Girls STEM Pathway initiative is dedicated to engaging girls with 21st century skills to fuel their imaginations and provide authentic learning experiences in science, technology, engineering and mathematics (STEM) careers.
+The Girls STEM Pathway initiative engages girls with 21st-century skills that fuel their imaginations and provide authentic learning experiences in STEM careers.

-Mentor Café is a program that takes place in an informal “café” style setting. through 10 one-hour mentorship sessions held on Tuesdays from 5–6 PM, virtually or onsite at Space Center Houston.
+This program takes place in an informal, “cafe”-style setting!
 Through hands-on activities, interactive challenges, and meaningful conversations, participants connect with leading women in STEM and gain insight into educational and career pathways while strengthening their STEM identity.

-On Station: Scientific Research guides students through conducting their own high-level scientific research investigations in STEM, subsequently developing their own research projects.
+Students are guided through conducting their own high-level scientific research investigations in STEM, subsequently developing their own research projects.
 Our students may also use these projects to participate in Science Fair and other quality academic events.
-Sessions run concurrently with the school year.
-Grade Level: 6th-12th (Ages 11-18)

 Participants who complete multiple phases return as mentors for younger students, strengthening the program’s supportive STEM community.